Study for a Semester or Year in Malta!

 - Spring Semester: Early February to Late June

-Universidad del Salvador will arrange shared accommodations in the University Residence for students.
+University of Malta will arrange shared accommodations in Shared Apartments for students.

 Students participating on the ISEP Exchange program option will pay the ISEP Full Exchange Program Fee to Appalachian and will not pay housing or meal costs to the University of Malta.